iscc/iscc-schema/docs/context/index.md

 <small><http://purl.org/iscc/terms/#redirect></small>
 !!! term ""
-    URL to which a resolver should redirect an ISCC-ID that has been minted from a declartion that includes the IPFS-hash of this metadata instance.
+    URL to which a resolver should redirect an ISCC-ID that has been minted from a declartion that includes the IPFS-hash of this metadata instance. **Supports URI template `(iscc-id)`**.

 ## chain